Steadying0235/gpu-screen-recorder-fork/README.md

 # Performance
 On a system with a i5 4690k CPU and a GTX 1080 GPU:\
 When recording Legend of Zelda Breath of the Wild at 4k, fps drops from 30 to 7 when using OBS Studio + nvenc, however when using this screen recorder the fps remains at 30.\
 When recording GTA V at 4k on highest settings, fps drops from 60 to 23 when using obs-nvfbc + nvenc, however when using this screen recorder the fps only drops to 58.
-The quality is also much better when using gpu-screen-recorder.\
+The quality is also much better when using gpu screen recorder.\
 It is recommended to save the video to a SSD because of the large file size, which a slow HDD might not be fast enough to handle.\
 Note that if you have a very powerful CPU and a not so powerful GPU and play a game that is bottlenecked by your GPU and barely uses your CPU then a CPU based screen recording (such as OBS with libx264 instead of nvenc) might perform slightly better than GPU Screen Recorder.
 At least on NVIDIA.
 ## Note about optimal performance on NVIDIA